 A few ideas to maximise performance of unpowered ground-effect floors/diffusers

-The basic idea of this first concept comes from the Gordon Murray T.50, which uses a high power fan to create a low pressure area immediately aft and above an aggressive diffuser kick point.
+The basic idea of this concept comes from the Gordon Murray T.50, which uses a high power fan to create a low pressure area immediately aft and above an aggressive diffuser kick point.
 The resulting pressure gradient helps the air through this rapid change of direction without separating from the diffuser roof, leading to all the benefits of an aggressive and big expansion with no downsides (other than the power to drive the fan).

-I like lightweight and simplistic cars though, possibly a mindset brought about by FSAE, with 160 kg no-aero cars that can sustain 2g cornering.
+I like lightweight and simplistic cars though, possibly a mindset brought about by FSAE, with 160 kg no-aero cars able to sustain 2+ g cornering.
 A fan is going to be pretty heavy, and also take up a fair bit of space (as is evident just by looking at the rear of the T.50.
 It's also loud, especially if your car doesn't have a high-revving V12 in it.
 Would the same effect that the fan achieved be possible purely by using the energy of the car moving through the air?
 It wouldn't be as strong or as efficient, but it would be lighter, simpler, and quieter.
 So, I started coming up with ideas for what is effectively "ground-effect-enhanced ground effect", using a Venturi contraction to provide the low pressure source (not really "ground" effect but it sounds cooler) instead of a fan.
 The image below shows the layout of the design, which at this point is identical to the implementation on the T.50, except the duct is routed to the rear deck area instead of the rear of the car.

 This does introduce complexities in optimisation of the Venturi area.
 Where a fan would be optimised for maximum static pressure and/or mass flow, the focus now shifts to effective flow entrainment.